Skip to content

 The strategy can be enforced on private operations as well.
 A pilot project shall be deployed over one or a few corporates/fleets/companies with control, monitoring, and evaluation measures.

-It is a must for the policy to have a Transport Environmental Section included aligning with the global measures and regulations (i.e. European Green Deal) on reduction of carbon footprint and global warming.
+It is a must for the policy to have a Transport Environmental Section included aligning with the global measures and regulations (i.e. European Green Deal) on the reduction of carbon footprint and global warming in Transportation/Mobility.

 About us